- Change of duty station, i.e., faculty moving his/her research laboratory and personnel to UCI from non-UCI location; or

 Yes, if the PI gives a salary increase equal to the next highest step on the salary scale.
 If changing a postdoctoral scholar’s anniversary date, contact AP regarding sick and PTO time.

-If a Postdoctoral Scholar receives a mid-year merit increase, s/he will also be eligible for the negotiated salary increase upon reappointment or on his/her appointment anniversary date (if on multiple-year appointment).
+If a Postdoctoral Scholar receives a mid-year merit increase, s/he will also be eligible for the salary increase upon reappointment or on his/her appointment anniversary date (if on multiple-year appointment), as required by the labor contract.

 Benefits and Leaves